-The ITA Training Program helps non-native English speaking TAs (or potential TAs) to improve their oral communication and classroom teaching skills.
+The ITA Training Program is a pedagogical training program that helps non-native English speaking TAs (or potential TAs) to improve their classroom teaching skills.
 The program focuses on three areas essential to good teaching.

 - Pronunciation and Communication Skills: Language practice to make classroom speech more clear and effective. - Presentation Skills: Digitally recorded teaching presentations, tutorials, and peer feedback. - Cultural Background: Discussion of the TA's role, undergraduates' expectations of a TA, and the unique aspects of the US educational system.